-The key to throwing a successful corporate Christmas party is to not invite the boss, according to a survey undertaken by restaurant chain TGI Fridays, reports the Daily Mail.
+The key to throwing a successful corporate Christmas bash is to not invite the boss, according to a survey undertaken by restaurant chain TGI Fridays, reports the Daily Mail.

 The survey had over 2,000 respondents and it found that one in three employees do not believe they can have fun with their manager around.
 One in five admitted they’d rather the boss didn’t attend their Christmas do at all and 27 percent were found to be worried that they’d be unable to resist telling them exactly what they think, after a few cocktails or beers.